locize/locize-react-intl-example/README.md

 # Getting started

-1) Create an user account and create a project at [https://locize.com](https://locize.com) and copy your projectId and API key (found in project -> settings) to the variables in `src/locize/index.js` -> [here](https://github.com/locize/locize-react-intl-example/blob/master/src/locize/index.js#L8)!
+1) Create an user account and create a project at [https://locize.com](https://locize.com) and copy your projectId and API key (found on the developer page) to the variables in `src/locize-helper.js` -> [here](https://github.com/locize/locize-react-intl-example/blob/master/src/locize-helper.js#L8)!

 Important: make sure you toggle the publish format for your project to `json flat` and have the i18n format set to `icu / messageformat`!
 To match react-intl format of json when downloading.